Package 'TDLM'

 Description

-This function estimates mobility flows using different distribution laws.
-As described in Lenormand et al. (2016), we propose a two-step approach to generate mobility flows by separating the trip distribution law, gravity or intervening opportunities, from the modeling approach used to generate the flows from this law.
+This function estimates mobility flows using different distribution laws and models.
+As described in Lenormand et al. (2016), the function uses a two-step approach to generate mobility flows by separating the trip distribution law (gravity or intervening opportunities) from the modeling approach used to generate the flows based on this law.
 This function only uses the first step to generate a probability distribution based on the different laws.

 Usage